HabtamuArgeta/My-Resum/README.md

 # My-Resum
-this is my personal website which which is deployed at https://habtamuargeta.github.io/My-Resum/
+This is my personal website
+which is deployed at https://habtamuargeta.github.io/My-Resum/